AzimWarsii/sem4/README.md

 # 4th Sem

-The codes in this repo and UEM's assignments have no similarity, and if anyone writes wrong codes from that link, it is their own responsibility.
+The codes in this repo and UEM's assignments have no similarity, and if anyone writes wrong codes from here, it is their own responsibility.

 ---